Felixiose/scMVAE/README.md

 * **`environment.yml`** - Required Python packages.

-In Bold files that were changed or created by us.
+In bold are files that were changed or created by us.
 The rest of the script is from the MVAE script.

 ## Usage